mirage/mirage-www/tmpl/wiki/arm64.md

 $ git checkout --depth=1 https://github.com/raspberrypi/firmware
 ```

 Copy the content of boot to your first partition.
-There will be some files you dont need like dtb's for older pis and some overlays but for the sake of easy updates in the future and personal lazyness lets ignore that for now.
+There will be some files you don't need like dtb's for older pis and some overlays but for the sake of easy updates in the future and personal laziness lets ignore that for now.

 ```bash
 $ cp -r boot/* /<boot partition mount>/